johncris09/Event-Planner/README.md

 The shopping list and the budget tool will help you to keep under control the spendings for your wedding / party / event.

-With Event Planner (Party Planning) you can organize multiple events at the same time, from simple parties to more important events.
+The User account tool will help you to manage your account and help you secured your event.
+You can also update your account With Event Planner (Party Planning) you can organize multiple events at the same time, from simple parties to more important events.

 Tags: wedding, party, event, planner, guest list, todo list, shopping list, budget, tool, rsvp